CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * **choose the operating system** (for beta versions, only possible operating system is Linux CentOS 7)

 * **select** the preferred computing environment (based on your needs) and click on **Launch Desktop**

-Next, the system will create a secure conenction to your private computing enviroment.
-The process is completely automated and might take up to 30 minutes.

 In SD Dekstop (Open Beta) you can choose between **four different Desktops **: